Gimmick!: Reception

 Gimmick! initially garnered lackluster interest and mixed reviews from publications like Famitsu, Electronic Gaming Monthly, and Nintendomagasinet.
-Sakai blamed this lack of popularity on casual players being unable to handle the difficulty, and the industry's transition to newer 16-bit consoles like the Super NES and Mega Drive.
-When Gimmick! was exhibited at places like the Tokyo Toy Show, Sakai recalled that he was hoping a dealer would see Gimmick! as a next-generation title developed for the original Nintendo and distribute it, only for them to lose interest once they learned it was an NES game.
+Sakai blamed this lack of popularity on casual players being unable to handle the difficulty, and the industry's transition to newer 16-bit consoles like the Super Famicom and Mega Drive.
+When Gimmick! was exhibited at places like the Tokyo Toy Show, Sakai recalled that he was hoping a dealer would see Gimmick! as a next-generation title developed for the original Nintendo and distribute it, only for them to lose interest once they learned it was a Famicom game.
 In retrospect, he joked that the game took 10 years for people to appreciate.

 Critics from Swedish magazine Nintendomagasinet found Gimmick! to be reminiscent of Sunsoft's own Ufouria: The Saga.
 They felt it was ultimately an average platformer, and noted the game's cute design would be appealing to children.
 Three reviewers from Electronic Gaming Monthly shared these sentiments regarding the game's average quality and cute design.
-A fourth reviewer gave a more rave review, calling the game a sleeper hit and stating the game becomes very challenging at the later levels and requires great technique to master.
+A fourth reviewer gave a more positive review, calling the game a sleeper hit and stating the game becomes very challenging at the later levels and requires great technique to master.
 The most favorable review at the time came from Nintendo Magazine System, where the critics called it one of the best NES games they had played in a while.
 The reviewers highly praised the visuals, sound and difficulty of the game, with one reviewer saying that the desire to complete the game trumps over any such problems it has.

 In a retrospective analysis, GameSpots Jonathan Toyad highlighted Gimmick! as an underrated platform title from the 1990s.
 He praised the physics and unique level design.
 Regarding the graphics, he stated them to be the "prettiest and most detailed" from the NES era.
 Toyad's only negative comment was regarding the extreme difficulty in reaching the final stage and good ending.
 He concluded that Gimmick! was a "labor of love" from developers, and found it a shame it was not released in North America.
 IGN listed it among their top ten NES games of all time, praising the game's physics engine and writing that its platforming excellence stands out among the console's best.